Homemade Aioli couldn’t be more simple to make and this roasted garlic version is no exception. Prepare to never get

 - 1 tsp Dijon Mustard

-- Slice the tip off bulb of garlic, exposing the cloves.
-Drizzle with a little oil, wrap foil and pop in the oven at 180C/350F for 45mins or until golden and completely soft throughout.
+- Slice the tip off the bulb of garlic, exposing the cloves.
+Drizzle with a little oil, wrap foil and pop in the oven at 180C/350F for 45-60mins, or until deep golden and completely soft throughout.

-- Squeeze out the garlic into a bowl with a good pinch of salt and mash with a fork to smooth out any lumps.
+- Squeeze out the garlic into a small mixing bowl with a good pinch of salt.
+Use a whisk or mash with a fork to smooth out any lumps.
 Allow to cool.

-- Grab a towel and fold into a circle (see video).
-Place your bowl on top - this will stabilise the bowl and allow you whisk/pour at the same time.
+- Grab a towel and fold it into a circle (see video).
+Place your bowl on top - this will stabilise the bowl and allow you to whisk/pour at the same time.

 - Drip by drip, begin pouring in your oil, ensuring you continually whisk.
 It's essential you start with tiny amounts to keep it from splitting.
 Ensure you whisk very vigorously throughout the whole process.

 - Very gradually increase to a gentle stream and keep whisking until your desired texture.
-Add mustard and check for seasoning.
-Store in the fridge or eat right away!
+Around 3/4 - 1 cup should hit the spot.